FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

    * - rowid
      - INTEGER
-     - Unit fid is unique and not associated with the grid id.
+     - Row ID from the table_stats table that this spatial index entry refers to.

    * - nodeno
      - INTEGER
-     -
+     - Node number within the R-tree structure.

 rtree_grid_geom